 Charger VI

 This VI is called at various points during testing, either fully charging and discharging during the preamble and post–test or partially charging to move between test SoCs.
 Each time the charger VI is opened it will apply the required current demand, as explained in section 3.7, to the battery to partially or fully charge or discharge it.
-As explained in section 3.2 the parameters such as current demand and how much charge to add to or remove from the battery are sent from the master VI to the slave VI.
+As explained in section 3.2 the parameters, such as current demand and how much charge to add to or remove from the battery, are sent from the master VI to the slave VI.
 Once the parameters have been set, the slave VI opens the relays and applies the desired current to the battery until its present task is finished.

 Early on during testing this slave VI is used to determine the experimentally verified capacity, Cexp, of the battery, which is then used throughout the test.
 This is done during the preamble where the battery is subjected to 3 charge/discharge cycles, as explained in chapter 1, while the current accepted by the battery is monitored.
-Whilst the Charger VI is running, integrated charge is repeatedly calculated, as seen in figures 3.6 (a) and (b), by accessing the instantaneous current and integrating it with the current of the battery the previous time this calculation was made.
-This value of integrated charge is added to a running total and is sent back to the master VI, to be stored in the master’s shifter, and used to update the front panel of the master VI.